joshkeating/letterbox-wl-overlap/README.md

 # Find film watchlist overlap

-Given that you and enough of your friends use the watchlist feature on [letterboxd.com](https://letterboxd.com/), this helps find films that your friends want to watch.
+Given that you and enough of your friends use the watchlist feature on [letterboxd.com](https://letterboxd.com/), this helps find films that both you and your friends want to watch.

 ## Requirements